 The Code Governance Committee (CGC) is an independent body that monitors and enforces insurers’ compliance with the Code.
 For more information on the Code Governance Committee (CGC) go to www.insurancecode.org.au

 Lloyd’s arrangements for international complaints are intended to allow for the oversight of complaints handling, consistent with the regulatory expectations of the UK Financial Conduct Authority (FCA), whilst allowing flexibility for managing agents in the way they handle complaints in accordance with local rules.

 Definition of a complaint

-Expression of dissatisfaction made to an organisation, related to its service, products, or the complaints handling process itself, where a response is explicitly or implicitly expected.
+An expression of dissatisfaction made to or about an organisation, related to its products, services, staff or the handling of a complaint, where a response or resolution is explicitly or implicitly expected or legally required